ucli-tools/gits/README.md

 - **Repository Initialization**: Initialize a new Git repository and push it to GitHub.
 - **Commit Management**: Revert to previous commits and undo reverts.
 - **Repository Cloning**: Easily clone repositories and switch to their directory.
-- **Batch Repository Operations**: Clone, push, and check status across multiple repositories simultaneously.
+- **Batch Repository Operations**: Clone, push, fetch, pull, and check status across multiple repositories simultaneously.
-- **Parallel Cloning**: Clone multiple repositories concurrently for better performance.
+- **Parallel Processing**: Clone, fetch, and pull multiple repositories concurrently for better performance.
+- **Smart Conflict Detection**: Advanced merge conflict detection and optional auto-resolution for pull operations.
+- **Multiple Merge Strategies**: Support for merge, rebase, and fast-forward only strategies in batch operations.
 - **Organization Repository Support**: Smart detection and cloning of organization repositories.
 - **Easy Installation**: Simple install and uninstall process.
 - **User-Friendly**: Colorized output and helpful error messages.